Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/Section-02-Standard-Data-Types/index.md

     type: question
     open: false

-Write Python code to solve these conversion challenges:
+Write pseudocode to solve these conversion challenges:

 1. Convert the string "42" to an integer and add 8